-Welcome to the nutritional potassium content in 3 different types of olives, ranging from 42 to 8 mg per 100g.
-The basic amount from the general description of olives is Olives, ripe, canned (small-extra large) which in 100g contains 8 mg of potassium.
+Welcome to the nutritional potassium content in 3 different types of olives, ranging from 42 mg to 8 mg per 100g.
+The basic type of olives is Olives, ripe, canned (small-extra large) which in 100g contains 8 mg of potassium.

-The amount of protein, fat and carbs from this food is measured as a gram weight value although it is also useful to give the calories from these macronutrients.
+The amount of protein, fat and carbs from this food described above is measured in grams per 100g and grams in a typical serving size (in this case 1 tbsp or 8.4 g), although it is also useful to give the number of calories from protein, fat and carbohydrate which are the most important macronutrients.
 For this serving in your diet here are the macronutrient calories.
 From protein the number of calories is 0.2 (kcal).The number of calories from Fat is 7.5 (kcal).The total calories from carbohydrate is 1.9 (kcal).

 This list of 3 types of olives, is brought to you by www.dietandfitnesstoday.com and ranges from Olives, pickled, canned or bottled, green through to Olives, ripe, canned (small-extra large) where all food items are ranked by the content or amount per 100g.
 The nutritional potassium content can be scaled by the amount in grams, oz or typical serving sizes.
 Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much potassium in olives.